ingram1107/zettel-notes/lit/@Meyer2005.md

 declared has referenced data member(s) in it.
 Because there will be a lot of problems dealing with referenced data member in which cases such declaration would be illegal, the compiler will throw out the compilation error.

+# Item 6: Explicitly disallow the use of compiler-generated functions you do not want

+We can explicitly disable code generation by declaring functions like copy constructor to be private, accompany by simple declaration, i.e., we don't implement the copy constructor, so that no function can legally call it.
+If a client tries to call it, it will throw a link error.
+To convert such error into compile time, we can implement it via class inheritance with the disable function declared as private.

+**Note**: This seems to be replaced by the syntax sugar `delete`.

+- [x] Item 32: Make sure public inheritance models "is-a"
+- [ ] Item 39: Use private inheritance judiciously
+- [ ] Item 40: Use multiple inheritance judiciously

+# Item 32: Make sure public inheritance models "is-a"

+Public inheritance indicates "is-a" relationship between the superclass and subclass, meaning subtype can be the supertype, but not the other way around.
+However, there is a discrepancy between the real world categorisation and [OOP](../202202041514.md) as there may have some exceptions.
+Implementing runtime error to indicate an object can't do something doesn't semantically mean that it can't do something, but it simply does it with the error output.

+- [ ] Item 39: Use private inheritance judiciously
+- [ ] Item 38: Model "has-a" or "is-implemented-in-terms-of" through composition